 April 7, 2018: Keep your Garden Thriving All Season Long with Nina Koziol

 Starting the season strong is easy.
 But if you’re like many gardeners, it can be a challenge to keep that energy and production going.
-Join horticulturist Nina Koziol to learn how to keep your garden thriving until first frost--and beyond!
+Join horticulturist and garden writer Nina Koziol to learn how to keep your garden thriving until first frost--and beyond!
 With tips on interplanting, succession planting, season extension, organization, and more, Nina will send you home full of inspiration and loaded with valuable gardening nuggets that will help you sustain a beautiful and productive edible garden all season long.

 April 14, 2018: Small Space Organic Gardens with Big Impact with Shawna Coronado